JnrEng/mc-tparrow/README.md

 ## Part 3: Functions and Tags

-We have created the framework for our Teleportation Arrow, now we need to fill out the body of the code to tell the program what we need it to do.
+We've finished our function, but we need to tell Minecraft that we want it to run every game tick.
+To do this, we can add our function to the built-in `tick` tag. *Tags* are used by Minecraft to group like things together.
+They can group items, blocks and more.
+Functions or commands that we list in this tag will run once every game tick.

 Firstly, we will fill out the `minecraft`.